Semialgebraic methods and generalized sum-product phenomena: Preliminaries on Logic and o-minimality

 Another advantage in dealing with definable sets is a built-in mechanism for induction, as the image of a definable set under projection to fewer coordinates remains definable.
 This is particularly powerful when we have good notions of dimension.
 By Fact~\ref{fact: 2}(i) and Fact~\ref{fact: 2}(iii), definable sets in $\RR$ are essentially real manifolds, and definable sets in $\CC$ are essentially algebraic varieties.
-Hence, we hope it is believable that there are good notions of dimension $\dim_\RR$ and $\dim_\CC$ in these cases.
-Fact~\ref{fact: 3} is about their properties.
-Items (i) to (iii) of Fact~\ref{fact: 3} are what one would reasonably expect; Fact~\ref{fact: 3}(iv) is an easy consequence of Fact~\ref{fact: 2}(ii) and Fact~\ref{fact: 3}(i)-(iii); Fact~\ref{fact: 3}(v) can be seen as an abstract Bez\'{o}ut's theorem.
+Hence, it is not too surprising that there are good notions of dimension $\dim_\RR$ and $\dim_\CC$ in these cases.
+Fact~\ref{fact: 3} is about the properties of $\dim_\RR$ and $\dim_\CC$.
+The properties of $\dim_\RR$ are generally consequences of the fact that $\dim_\RR$ agrees with the usual of notion of dimension of a real manifold ~\cite[page~5]{Lou}, and real closed fields are o-minimal~\cite[Corollary 2.3.6]{Lou}.
+The properties of $\dim_\CC$ are generally consequences of the fact that $\dim_\CC$ agrees with dimension in the sense of algebraic geometry~\cite[Corollary 6.2.23]{Marker}, and algebraically closed fields are strongly minimal~\cite[Corollary 3.2.9]{Marker}.

 \begin{fact} Suppose $K$ is either $\RR$ or $\CC$, and $X$ and $Y$ are definable in $K$.
-Then we have the following: \begin{enumerate} \item[\ir] $\dim_K (\emptyset) = -\infty $; $\dim_K X =0$ if and only if $X$ is finite; $\dim_\RR (a,b) =1$ with $a,b \in \RR\cup\{-\infty, +\infty\}$ and $a<b$; $\dim_\CC \CC =1$. \item[\iir] $\dim_K(X \cup Y) =\max\{ \dim_K X, \dim_K Y\}$. \item[\iiir] If $(X_b)_{b\in Y}$ is a definable family, and $X = \{(a,b) :a \in X_b\}$, then for each $d \leq \dim X$, we have $ Y_d = \{ b\in Y : \dim_K(X_b) =d \} $ is definable, and
+Then we have the following: \begin{enumerate} \item[\ir] $\dim_K (\emptyset) = -\infty $; $\dim_K (X) =0$ if and only if $X$ is finite; $\dim_\RR (I) =1$ with $I=(a,b)$, $a,b \in \RR\cup\{-\infty, +\infty\}$ and $a<b$; $\dim_\CC (\CC) =1$. \cite[page~5]{Lou}\cite[Corollary 6.2.23]{Marker} \item[\iir] $\dim_K(X \cup Y) =\max\{ \dim_K (X), \dim_K (Y)\}$ \cite[Proposition 4.1.3]{Lou} \cite[Lemma 6.2.7]{Marker}. \item[\iiir] If $(X_b)_{b\in Y}$ is a definable family, and $X = \{(a,b) :a \in X_b\}$, then for each $d \leq \dim (X)$, we have $ Y_d = \{ b\in Y : \dim_K(X_b) =d \} $ is definable, and